 Charged With Maintaining a Drug Production Facility?

-Charges involving distributing or selling drugs quickly escalate into a First Degree crime when the offense of maintaining a CDS production facility is filed and/or indicted.
-If you or a loved one has been arrested or otherwise charged with a production facility offense, you need representation from an experienced attorney.
+Charges involving distributing or selling drugs quickly escalate into a first-degree crime when the offense of maintaining a CDS production facility is filed and/or indicted.
+If you or a loved one has been arrested or otherwise charged with a drug production facility offense, you need representation from an experienced attorney.
 The lawyers at our firm, the Law Offices of Jonathan F. Marshall, possess over 100 years of experience and knowledge to insure that you are provided with the best defense possible.
 Attorneys from our office can be reached anytime 24/7 to assist you at 1-877-450-8301.

 N.J.S.A.
 2C:35-4.
 New Jersey Law & Penalties for an Illegal Drug Production Facility

 This law provides that anyone who “knowingly maintains or operates” a house, apartment or other facility for the manufacture of certain controlled dangerous substances (“CDS”) or aids, promotes, finances or otherwise participates in the maintenance or operation of the facility, is subject to enhanced distribution penalties.
 Important components of the law include: